AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 Sound familiar?
 If you've ever worked with images in a browser, then you know that this is their default behavior—if you change the width or height of an image with CSS but don't touch the other dimension, it will scale accordingly such that the image maintains its **intrinsic aspect ratio**, which is the image's original width divided by its original height.
 For example, an image that's originally `500px x 300px` has an intrinsic aspect ratio of `500 / 300 = 5/3`, or `5:3`.

-With the release of the `aspect-ratio` property in Chrome 88, you can view this behavior in your browser using dev tools by resizing an image.
-You'll observe that the aspect ratio remains fixed:
+With the release of the `aspect-ratio` property in Chrome 88, you can view this behavior in your browser using dev tools by inspecting an image that has an explicit `width` and `height` set.
+The browser preserves the image's aspect ratio as you resize the page:

 {% include img.html img="default-aspect-ratio.png" alt="The default aspect ratio for an image is observed to be 500 / 300 in Chrome dev tools." %}